7 Ways Midwest States are Cheaper Than Others

 You can get in over your head in tax debt if you don’t withhold the right amount from your paychecks.

-You already know taxes get taken out of every paycheck you earn — we all feel that painful difference between gross pay and take-home pay.
+You already know taxes get taken out of every paycheck you earn.
+We all feel that painful difference between gross pay and take-home pay.

 But did you know the way taxes are taken out can affect whether you get a refund or owe money?
 Did you know you can control that amount?
+Find out how not withholding enough taxes can hurt you – and how to fix it.

-If you do find yourself owing more in tax than you can afford to pay back, you do have options.
+If you find yourself owing more in taxes than you can afford to pay back, you do have options.
 It is always a good idea to seek professional help anytime you feel in over your head or if you just want to make sure you end up with the best possible outcome to an already bad situation.

 The first clue that your tax withholding is wrong is the total line on last year’s return.
 The bigger the number, whether positive or negative, the more likely a change is in order.